TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/setup/nginx.md

    ```

    :::warning
    You have to start the server of the TMS **before** starting nginx.
-Otherwise nginx will throw an error and stop.
+Otherwise, nginx will throw an error and stop.
    :::

 <!-- LINKS -->